warmana/cloudant-docs-fork/source/includes/api/_search.md

 }
 ```

-> An example query that sorts cities in the upper hemisphere by their distance to New York:
+> An example query that sorts cities in the northern hemisphere by their distance to New York:

 ```shell
 curl 'https://docs.cloudant.com/examples/_design/cities-designdoc/_search/cities?q=lat:[0+TO+90]&sort="<distance,lon,lat,-74.0059,40.7127,km>"'